 A MAN - Apr 2019

-Please be aware how vision blinds were intended to be used and operated – they are a very delicate blind choice!
+Know how vision blinds were intended to be used and operated – they are a more delicate blind choice!

-Vision blinds are an extremely delicate blind choice.
+Vision blinds are a more delicate blind choice to say roller blinds.
 They should really be utilised as a static blind only rather than lifting them all the way up and down daily.
 Vision blinds can of course be pulled up and down like a roller blind if needed however this defeats the purpose of having such an expensive window treatment that provides both blockout and light-filtering in the one system.
 The best way to operate a vision blind is to keep it in its down position, lifting it the 50-60mm to alternate between the blockout and sheer modes.
 Ranch-sliders are not a good location for vision blinds, in my opinion, as they will invariably be lifted completely up and down often.
-Please be aware vision blinds are made from delicate fabrics and require much TLC.
+Please be aware vision blinds are made from delicate fabrics and require 'tender-loving-care'.
 They look stunning however are not as durable as roller blinds or other blind choices.

-It is also important to choose who make your vision blinds, carefully.
-Right throughout their manufacture, as well as their operation, vision blinds need to handled, cut, and assembled with a high level of care and experience.
+It is also important to carefully choose who will be making your vision blinds.
+Right throughout their manufacture, as well as their operation, vision blinds need to handled, cut, and assembled with care and experience.
 Do your due diligence and don't make buying decisions based solely on price; you may be disappointed.
-Rough handling or inferior copy-cat fabrics and componentry will lead to complications as well as frayed fabric edges over time.
+Rough handling or inferior copy-cat fabrics (there are many) will lead to poor vision blind performance as well as frayed fabric edges quickly.

 Whose componentry and fabrics do you use for your vision blinds?